Pamela Mason: Business

 Mason was the controlling stockholder of Illingworth, Morris, a textile firm previously controlled by her father and uncle.
 She also ran a mail-order vitamin company and managed property in Las Vegas, Nevada, and Los Angeles.

 Death

 On 29 June 1996, Mason died of heart failure at her home in Beverly Hills, California.
-She was survived by her daughter and her son.
+She was survived by her son.
 She is buried in Westwood Village Memorial Park Cemetery in Los Angeles.